|UCAS code||LV11||Duration||3 years (BA)|

 The combination of economics, economic history and history (political as well as social) means that you will be equipped to view issues in the real world from a variety of contrasting perspectives.
 You will learn both the historian’s careful approaches to evidence and argumentation and the economist’s analytical and quantitative methods, providing an excellent preparation for a range of professional, financial and academic careers.

 The course is designed to equip you with the basic tools of both history and economics, while introducing you to some of the areas which you can study later in more depth.
 You will be given a wide choice of subjects.
 Everyone studies Introductory economics, which is designed to give a solid understanding of the foundations of both Microeconomics and Macroeconomics.
-The economics core papers are identical to those for Philosophy, Politics and Economics (PPE) and students for both courses are generally taught together.
+The economics core papers are identical to those for Philosophy, Politics and Economics (PPE) and Economics and Management and students for these courses are generally taught together.